Youth Business Funding Opportunities in South Africa

 The NYDA grant programme is one of the most well-known youth business funding opportunities provided by the government.
 The programme offers financial and non-financial support to entrepreneurs in the development phase or already existing businesses.

-The NYDA targets qualifying youth businesses, including co-operatives and community facilitation projects, that show potential for growth.
+The NYDA targets qualifying youth businesses, including co-operatives and community facilitation projects, that show growth potential.
 Additionally, entrepreneurs must have the necessary skills and experience to run the enterprise.

 The types of businesses assisted through the grant programme include but are not limited to, motor mechanics and panel beaters, electricians, plumbers, domestic appliance repair services, beauticians, hairdressers, cleaning companies, small-scale recycling companies, street vendors, car washes and others.